singh-sona/singh-sona.github.io/README.md

 Build a Blog with Github - Part 1
 Build a Blog with Github - Part 2

-## My Stack Problems

-> This project forked and has been modified from [A simple grey theme for Jekyll](https://github.com/liamsymonds/simplygrey-jekyll),
-> and the search posts using [Super Search](https://github.com/chinchang/super-search)

 ### Install & Configuration